Tharun-tharun/Cognitive_Diffusion_Synthesis/README.md

 - [ ] Optimize speed inference.
 - [ ] Release with better FPS supported.
 - [ ] Release the training dataset.
+- [ ] Apple Reinforcement Learning for more adaptability and generalization

 ## Reference